MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/aligned-free.md

 This function does not validate its parameter, unlike the other _aligned CRT functions.
 If *memblock* is a NULL pointer, this function simply performs no actions.
 It does not change `errno` and it does not invoke the invalid parameter handler.
 If an error occurs in the function due to not using _aligned functions previously to allocate the block of memory or a misalignment of memory occurs due to some unforeseen calamity, the function generates a debug report from the [_RPT, _RPTF, _RPTW, _RPTFW Macros](rpt-rptf-rptw-rptfw-macros.md).

 By default, this function's global state is scoped to the application.
-To change this, see [App vs OS state](../global-state.md).
+To change this, see [Global state in the CRT](../global-state.md).

 ## Requirements